reo-public-tools/foreman-tests/README.md

 [Checking out ironic nodes for ironic-on-ironic](./ironic_on_ironic/README.md)

-## Look into method to build out hosts while configurting networking and disk(TODO)
+## Look into method to build out hosts including networking and disk(TODO)

 We can either test out using foreman's compute plugin to start building out the environment, or run it externally.
 Here we can look at making sure the host objects get created under a domain.